kubernetes-sigs/image-builder/docs/book/src/capi/capi.md

 * `build-maas-ubuntu-2404-efi` and `build-qemu-ubuntu-2404-efi`, and the same
   pair for 26.04.

-Run such targets one after another, not in the same `make -j` invocation.
-In parallel they render and restore the one file underneath each other, so a build can be served another target's mirrors or lose the file while Packer is still serving it.
-Sequential runs, including a plain `make build-qemu-all`, are unaffected.
+The Makefile serializes these renderer-backed targets, including their aggregate targets, so `make -j` cannot render or restore the shared file underneath a different Packer invocation.
+The renderer still restores the password-substituted file when each target exits.

 ##### Setting up an HTTP Proxy